BillClinton/Appunto-Auth/README.md

 ### Copy additional directories

 In order to create its interface, Appunto Auth relies on controller, view and resource files that are not distributed automatically by the Spark Manager.
-These directories must be copied to your application's directory structure manually.
+These directories/files can be download from Github at https://github.com/BillClinton/Appunto-Auth and must be copied to your application's directory structure manually.

 #### Controllers Directory